Numbers 20:1-13. The people stayed a month at Kadesh and Miriam had just died and was buried there.

-They had just moved on to Meribah again the people quarreled against Moses and Aaron.
+They had just moved on to Meribah.
+Again the people complained against Moses and Aaron.

 God asked Moses to speak to the rock so that it would produce water for the people.
 However, because he was angry, Moses instead hit the rock twice.
 For this reason, he was barred by God from entering the promised land.